Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: HUMAN EVALUATION

-In the formal experiment, we first asked human evaluators to spend about an hour reading and taking notes on the logs of three agents and the logs of four ablated versions of one agent.
-We also asked them to use the think aloud method to communicate their thoughts to the experimenters during the reading process.
-After completing the reading, we asked them to fill out questionnaires for both the control and ablation experiments based on their notes.
-During this process, they could continually refer back to the reading materials to ensure the accuracy of their choices.
-The questionnaires we set up focused on two main aspects: user believability rating, and ablation control experiments.
+In the formal experiment, we first asked human evaluators to spend about an hour reading and taking notes on the logs of three agents and four ablated versions of one Agent.
+We also asked them to use the think-aloud method to communicate their thoughts to the experimenters during the reading process.
+After completing the reading, we asked them to complete questionnaires for the control and ablation experiments based on their notes.
+During this process, they could continually refer to the reading materials to ensure the accuracy of their choices.
+The questionnaires we set up focused on two main aspects: user believability rating and ablation control experiments.